C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 [Mapster](http://igrek.amzp.pl/){:target="_blank"}

-**Please follow the links provided above and compare the different repositories (if your time is limited, pick no less than three to make the comparison).
-Look for the following information:**
+Please follow the links provided above.
+Select at least three repositories and compare them by looking up for the following information:

-**1. Who is the creator of the website**
+1. Who is the creator of the website?

-**2. What is the purpose of the website**
+2. What is the purpose of the website?

-**3. What kind of maps does the website provide: explore the geographic/ thematic scope and language(s) available**
+3. What kind of maps does the website provide?
+Explore the geographic/ thematic scope and language(s) available

-**4. How are the maps displayed?
-You may find static images (photos of digitized maps), or interactive maps (several layers of information which we call Geographical Information Systems) (see assignment number 4)**
+4. How are the maps displayed?
+For example, you may find static images (photos of digitized maps), or more interactive artifacts - which we call [Geographical Information Systems](https://en.wikipedia.org/wiki/Geographic_information_system) - that provide several layers of information (more on these in assignment 4).

-**5. Are the maps reusable, downloadable and possible to reuse (republish, remix...) without copyright restrictions?
-What kind of permission do the users have, if any?**
+5. Is it allowed to download and reuse (republish, remix...) the maps without copyright restrictions?
+What kind of explicit permission do the users have, if any?

-### 1.b Describing maps in the archive
+### 1.b Understanding maps in the archive

-**Now it is time to get an idea of what information you can find at the level of the map: this information should allow you to contextualize the creation and availability of the maps, and evaluate them as historical sources.
-Maps are historical sources, and as such, have information which can tell us more about the time, place, and perceived realities visualised.
-The existence and the quality of systematic descriptions of archival resources, in this case maps, contains the added value hidden in the mediation of the archive.
-It is an essential element for historians who rely on it to contextualize and evaluate their sources.**
+Maps convey both explicit and implicit information about the time, place, and perceived realities they represent.
+To contextualize and critically evaluate maps as historical sources, systematic descriptive information, known as [metadata](https://en.wikipedia.org/wiki/Metadata), is essential.
+The availability and quality of this metadata constitute a key added value that archives offer to historians.
+The following exercise invites you to explore this dimension and to understand its importance in critically assessing both the repository and the map itself.

-Compare topographic maps which you can find on [Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} and on [Arcanum](https://maps.arcanum.com/en/){:target="_blank"}. **Pick one map you find interesting** in each of these repositories.
-What kind of additional information you can you find for each map? (date of publication, date of digitization, publisher, author...)
-Is there information that you would need but is missing?
+Compare topographic maps which you can find on [Kartenforum](https://kartenforum.slub-dresden.de/en/){:target="_blank"} and on [Arcanum](https://maps.arcanum.com/en/){:target="_blank"}.

+1. Pick one map you find interesting in each of these repositories
+2. Explore what kind of additional information you can you find for each map: date of publication, date of digitization, publisher, author...

+Now reflect on the following:

+1. Is there information that you would need but is missing?
 If so, why might that be?
+2. What woud you define as advantages and disadvantages of these two online libraries?
+Think in terms of accessibility, possibility of reuse, available information, or anything else you can think of.
-What are some advantages and disadvantages of these two online libraries concerning accessibility (e.g. can you access the maps easily, download them and reuse them for your own analysis?
-What research might be done with the maps provided?)
+3. Can you think what research might be done with the maps provided?

 ### 1.c The collaborative map archive

-**At least two of these websites, [OldMapsOnline](https://www.oldmapsonline.org/){:target="_blank"} and [Virtuelles Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} involve participatory practices based on a [community of contributors](https://en.wikipedia.org/wiki/Community_of_practice).**
+At least two of these websites, [OldMapsOnline](https://www.oldmapsonline.org/){:target="_blank"} and [Virtuelles Kartenforum](https://kartenforum.slub-dresden.de/en){:target="_blank"} involve active participation of volunteer contributors who are not part of the institution or team that runs the map repository. > Tip - to find the information explore the "about" or "community" pages.

-**Please explore them and take note of:**
+Please explore these two repositories based on the following:

-**1. What is the purpose of involving community users?
-What are they asked to do?**
+1. What are volunteer contributors asked to do?
+What is the purpose of involving them?

-**2. How can a user be actively involved?
+2. How are volunteer contributors enabled to contribute?
 What are the actions one needs to take to be able to contribute?
-Note how they can access the resources and contribute as identified user**
+Are there specific parts of the website dedicated to this collaborative aspect?

-**3. Are there specific instructions one has to follow (guidelines)?**
+3. Are there specific instructions volunteer contributors need to follow (guidelines) or everyine is allowed to so do as they wish?

-**4. How are the contributions controlled and validated?**
+4. How are the contributions controlled and validated?

-**5. How are the contributions credited?**
+5. How are the contributions credited?
+Are contributors visible or rewarded?

-**Now think about how information technologies bring together networks of users and enable the formation of communities.
-Ask yourself the question: would these contributions be possible without the existence of a website?
-How could the users have been involved in this case?
-Would they be able to contribute their knowledge?
-With what delays?
-Where would contributions be housed alternatively?**
+Now reflect on the following question: would these contributions be possible without the existence of a website?
+Had this not been the case, could the external users be involved and able to contribute their knowledge?
+Reflecting on this should help you to understand how digital technologies and the web enable the formation of [communities](https://en.wikipedia.org/wiki/Community_of_practice) around domains and resources of perceived shared interest.
+Such "zones" can bring historians in contact with citizen science and participatory practices.

 ### Reading/ viewing suggestions of: Accessing maps in the digital age and the mediation of the online repositories